Museum & Gardens

 What is a docent?

-The word “docent” (pronounced doe-sent) is derived from the Latin word docere, meaning ‘to teach’.
+The word “docent” (pronounced DOE-sent) is derived from the Latin word docere, meaning ‘to teach’.
 Docents are trained by museum staff to act as guides, interpreters, community representatives, and much more!

 Docents are essential to the educational mission of Philbrook.
 They are enthusiastic volunteers who share their passion for art, history, and gardens to connect our visitors to the museum.